aashishgoyal/perl-spreadsheet-mania/README.md

 1. Ensure that all libraries are installed.
 2. Download `test.pl`/`mat.pl` and `part_3_functions.pl` in same dir
-3. Run:- `perl part_3_funcions.pl <name of input filename> <any name output script should_have>`.
+3. Run:- `perl part_3_funcions.pl <name of input filename> <any name output script should have>`. e.g. `perl part_3_functions.pl matrix.pl output.pl`
 4. This creates a perl script in the same directory.
-Run this script to get excel file(Compare the source code of this script with the orginal input perl script to understand what `part_3_functions.pl` actually did.).
+(Compare the source code of this script with the orginal input perl script to understand what `part_3_functions.pl` actually did.)
+5. Run this script to get the excel file. e.g. `perl output.pl`
-5. The excel file does not contain initialized values but formulae in appropriate columns are present.
+6. The name of excel file is hard-coded for now (output.xlxs).
+It does not contain initialized values but formulae in appropriate columns are present.
-6. Input values in `test.pl`/`matrix.pl` may be changed but the important thing is the size declaration of the arrays in comments, both of which must be changed appropriately.
+7. Input values in `test.pl`/`matrix.pl` may be changed but the important thing is the size declaration of the arrays in comments, both of which must be changed appropriately.